douglasgreen/outlines/computing/databases/mysql.md

     Configuring the Slave(s):

     -   Assign a unique server ID.
-    -   Configure slave to connect to the master\'s replication user account.
+    -   Configure slave to connect to the master's replication user account.
-    -   Specify the master\'s binary log file and the position at which the slave should start replicating.
+    -   Specify the master's binary log file and the position at which the slave should start replicating.

     Starting Replication: